mujibsayyad/react-authify/README.md

 ### Authentication Library for MERN Stack

 React-Authify is a simple library for implementing authentication in a MERN (MongoDB, Express, React, Node.js) stack.
-It provides an interface, `AuthContextInterface`, with properties such as `user`, `isLoggedIn`, and `token`.
+It provides an interface, `AuthContextInterface`, with properties such as `user, isLoggedIn, token, message, loginUser, isLogin, logout`

 Overall, this library provides a simple and easy-to-use authentication solution for MERN stack applications, allowing developers to implement login and logout functionality without writing extra code.

+## Integration

+To use react-authify for authentication in your backend, check out the [node-authify](https://www.npmjs.com/package/node-authify) npm package.
+It provides easy-to-use authentication middleware for Node.js and works seamlessly with react-authify.

 ## Installation